mikegrudic/cluster_scaling_relations/README.md

 # cluster_scaling_relations
-Material related to Grudic &amp; Fall 2023 cluster scaling relations paper, including data compilation.
+Material related to Grudić &amp; Fall 2023 cluster scaling relations paper, including data compilation.

 The compilation data file is `Cluster_Compilation.dat`.
 The compilation includes star cluster masses, ages, radii, and - where possible - environmental information such as galactocentric radii, Vcirc, epicyclic frequency, local gas, SFR, and stellar surface density, and gas velocity dispersion.
 Each cluster data row includes a `Reference` field containing the ADS bibcode for the works deserving credit for that dataset - *please cite them if you use that data point*.
 Some data unavailable in machine-readable format have been digitized from plots using WebPlotDigitizer; in these cases the data should be considered accurate to within a few per cent.